pioardi/ring-election/README.md

 - A default partitioner that for an object returns the partition to which it is assigned.<br>
 - Mechanism of leader election<br>
+- Failure detection between nodes.<br>
-- Assignment and rebalancing between nodes<br>
+- Assignment and rebalancing of partitions between nodes<br>
 - Automatic re-election of the leader<br>

 <strong>What problems can you solve with this driver ?</strong><br>
 - Scalability<br>
 - High availability<br>
 - Concurrency between nodes in a cluster<br>
+- Automatic failover<br>

 <strong>Use cases</strong>
 Coming soon..